scssyworks/rollup-boilerplate/README.md

 ```

 # Commands
 To create a rollup project type ``create-library`` command on your local terminal.
-To get you started right away this command generates project files and install dependencies automatically.
+To get started right away this command generate files and install dependencies automatically.

 ```sh
 create-library --name testlibrary